 The original video games that appeared in the seventies and eighties weren't rocket science.
 They required some hand-eye skills, yes.
 But intellectually speaking, they were marketed to young people, not Ph.D.s (though plenty of Ph.D.s played them at night after their children were in bed!).

 Pong (1971) was a black-and-white game of v-e-r-y slow ping-pong.
-Space Invaders (1978) was a shooting game—destroying never-ending waves of digital invaders.
-Frogger (1981) had a hapless frog trying to cross a ten-lane freeway.
+Space Invaders (1978) wasn't much better—it allowed players to destroy never-ending waves of digital invaders.
+Frogger (1981) featured a hapless frog trying to cross a ten-lane freeway.
 But Pac-Man (1980) was a step up: Pac-Man chomped his way through a maze, eating pac-dots while avoiding four enemies.
 Victory took the player to a new level requiring him to watch for appearing and disappearing game aids.
 Finally, Mario Brothers (1983) required a whole different mental level.
-There were so many hidden features that the player’s mind became involved as much as his or her hands and eyes.
+Its hidden features engaged the player's mind as much as his or her hands and eyes.

 Now, compare the simplicity of those early games with the unbelievable complexity of a game called EVE Online (2003)—an international, multiplayer, role-playing Star Wars-type game.

-A recent session, the Battle of B-R5RB, lasted 22 hours and involved 7,548 people around the world, and cost $300,000 dollars in real money—money spent by players to purchase positions and armaments.
-There are 5,431 known galaxies, 2,498 “uncharted wormhole systems,” six major coalitions of players controlled by ” fleet commanders,”the largest of which has 36,432 players scattered across the globe.
-Warships take weeks or months to build.1
+One session, the Battle of B-R5RB, lasted 22 hours and involved 7,548 people around the world, and cost $300,000 in real money—money spent by players to purchase positions and armaments.
+There are 5,431 known galaxies, 2,498 "uncharted wormhole systems," six major coalitions of players controlled by "fleet commanders," the largest of which has 36,432 players scattered across the globe.
+Warships take weeks or months to build.

 Reading about the Battle of B-R5RB is enough to give me a headache.
 It makes the Allied landing at Normandy seem small by comparison.
-I know—these are games, not real events.
-But the intellectual horsepower needed to conceive, build, and then play these complex games is no less impressive than other major intellectual accomplishments in life.
+I know—these are games, not actual events.
+But the intellectual horsepower needed to conceive, build, and then play these complex games is no less impressive than other significant intellectual accomplishments in life.

 Even though nothing in a warfare video game is real, they serve as an apt metaphor: The mind is critical.
 There is so much to learn and remember!
 That's why many games like EVE Online have no ultimate win-lose feature; the games go on indefinitely and require constant mental attention and progress.